 Planning your holiday in Kerala but confused about what to do?
 These Kerala travel stories help you find your best trip ever!

 Vellayani Lake is a large freshwater body in Kerala and ranks high in the list of famous places to visit in Kovalam.
 Located just 7 km from the city, it is a unique biome comprising a wide plethora of flora and fauna.
 A quaint road in the form of a bund intersects the lake.
 If you are looking for things to do in Kovalam at night, one of the most amazing things here is the mystical charm of Vellayani Lake on a moonlit night – lake’s crystal clear, nearly transparent water; and surrounding beauty is worth a visit.

 Things to do: Boating facilities to explore and enjoy the suburban landscape, surrounding ecosystem and fishing by locals should not be missed.
 If you happen to visit during Onam – one of the most famous festivals in India, be sure witness their annual boat race, which is organised in Vellayani.

 Boating charges: INR 500 per boat for 30 minutes.
 The mentioned boat seats 4 people in one go.

 Halcyon Castle, also known as Napier Museum, was built in 1932 by Sri Rama Varma Valiya Koil Thampuran as a summer retreat.
 Sri Rama Varma sold this palace to Kerala Government in 1964.
 Now, Halcyon Castle has converted to a 5-star luxury hotel and is run by Ravi Pillai, an NRI businessman.
-Tourists can visit the palace to see the architecture and avail the amenities luxury hotel stays and gourmet dining.
+Tourists can visit the palace to see the architecture and avail the amenities at this luxury hotel in Kovalam stays and gourmet dining.

 Things to do: Spend a night at the castle, lazing in the sprawling courtyard, and and reveling in the top class amenities.
 We bet you won’t be able to stop yourself from admiring the Kerala style architecture of the heritage construction.